egarpor/sdetorus/README.md

 Reproducibility of García-Portugués *et al.* (2017)
 ---------------------------------------------------

-The directories [`/MD`](https://github.com/egarpor/sdetorus/tree/master/MD) and [`/simulation`](https://github.com/egarpor/sdetorus/tree/master/simulation) contain the scripts used in the empirical analyses of the aforementioned paper, as well as their `.RData` outputs.
-Note that the size of `/MD` and `/simulations` is 46.1 Mb and those files are not downloaded when installing `sdetorus`.
+The directories [`/MD`](https://github.com/egarpor/data-langevintorus/tree/master/MD) and [`/simulation`](https://github.com/egarpor/data-langevintorus/tree/master/simulation) in the [data-langevintorus](https://github.com/egarpor/data-langevintorus) repository contain the scripts used in the empirical analyses of the aforementioned paper, as well as their `.RData` outputs.
+Those files are not downloaded when installing `sdetorus`.

 References
 ----------